marmelab/react-admin/doc/4.16/Upgrade.md

 )
 ```

-You have several options when leveraging the [theme component overrides](https://mui.com/material-ui/customization/theme-components/):

-- Provide your own default props for Material UI components such as the `TextField`:
+Alternatively, you can leverage the Material UI [component overrides through theme](https://mui.com/material-ui/customization/theme-components/) if you need to change them globally.
+This works for MUI components such as the `TextField`:

 ```js
 const myTheme = {
     components: {